The Robert Phillips Poetry Chapbook Prize

 Robert Phillips (1938-2022), for whom this competition is named, is the author or editor of over thirty volumes of poetry, fiction, and criticism.
 His honors include a Pushcart Prize, an American Academy and Institute of Arts Letters Award in Literature, a New York State Council on the Arts CAPS Grant in Poetry, MacDowell Colony and Yaddo Fellowships, a National Public Radio Syndicated Fiction Project Award, a Syracuse University Arents Pioneer Medal, and Texas Institute of Letters membership.

-2023: Christine Kitano – Dumb Luck
+2023: Christine Kitano – Dumb Luck & other poems

 2022: J. L. Conrad – Recovery